openstack/charm-guide/doc/source/new-manila-charm.rst

     INFO: Generating charm for new-manila-plugin in ./new-manila-plugin
     INFO: No new-manila-plugin in apt cache; creating an empty charm instead.
-    What is the earliest OpenStack release this charm will support? mitaka What packages should this charm install (space seperated list)?
+    What is the earliest OpenStack release this charm will support? mitaka What packages should this charm install (space separated list)?
     What is the package to take the version from (manila-api is probably ok)?

 Three questions are asked: